boboldehampsink/auditlog/README.md

  - Removed ability to clear log - you can uninstall the plugin to do this
  - Added a date range selector
  - Made sorting work
- - Added ModifyAuditLogTableAttributes and getAuditLogTableAttributeHtml hooks
+ - Added modifyAuditLogTableAttributes and getAuditLogTableAttributeHtml hooks

 Warning!
 This version is updated for Craft 2.3 and does NOT work on Craft 2.2